 Master’s and PhD Positions in HCI, Specializing in Animal-Computer Interaction in Animal Farming Contexts

 CSL (Guelph location only) is seeking talented and motivated students to join an exciting new research program on “Animal-Computer Interaction in Animal Farming Contexts”.
 Students will apply traditional human-computer interaction (HCI) and interaction design methodologies to develop and study technologies to improve animal welfare in animal farming contexts.
 This research will primarily focus on large-animal contexts including cattle, sheep, pigs, and horses, but may also address animal welfare concerns of other farm animals given opportunities.
 The University of Guelph has a long tradition of agricultural sciences and veterinarian education.
 The campus has a working farm, with a wide range of farm animals on site for clinical and educational purposes.
 The university also has a strong group of internationally recognized animal sciences and animal behavioural researchers that Computer Science researchers will work with to develop appropriate new technologies.

 A successful graduate candidate has:

 - For Master’s candidates: a 4-year bachelor degree in computer science, or equivalent.
-Master’s students complete a Master’s of Computer Science degree, which is a 2-year program.
+Master’s students complete a Master’s of Computer Science degree, which is typically a 2-year (24 months, full-time) program.